Salvia nemorosa ‘May Night’

 What are some common names for this plant?

-Is Salvia ‘May Night’ attractive to pollinators?
+Is ‘May Night’ attractive to pollinators?

-Does Salvia ‘May Night’ rebloom?
+Does ‘May Night’ rebloom?

 It often does.
 Cutting back spent flower spikes after the initial bloom can encourage a second round of flowering later in the season.